Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Carousel: ensure that the Carousel view is available regardless of your gallery's link settings.
 * Cookies & Consent Widget: ensure the widget can be edited from the new block-based widget editor.
 * Dashboard: improve performance by reducing excessive API calls.
+* Instant Search: fix closing of the overlay using the Escape key in IE11.
 * Payments Block: avoid layout issues when setting up a new payment plan.
 * Sharing: avoid displaying block content in Open Graph Meta tags when not needed.
 * WhatsApp block: adjust width of block options toolbar.